alanshaw/grunt-include-replace/README.md

 ## Release History

+ * 2013-06-19   v1.1.0   Added magic local variable `@@docroot`: relative path from the file that uses it to the path specified
  * 2013-06-19   v1.0.0   Refactored files processing code to use Grunt files API properly
  * 2013-05-03   v0.4.0   Support for cwd directive
  * 2013-04-26   v0.3.0   Added new option includesDir - if set all includes resolved relative to that directory